smartdevicelink/sdl_evolution/proposals/NNNN-sdl-protocol-security-specification.md

 ## Potential downsides

-Identifying potential downsides are difficult as this proposal adds specifications and documentation to existing implementation.
+Identifying potential downsides is difficult as this proposal adds specifications and documentation to the existing implementation.
 The downside of accepting this proposal is the effort that's required to review and audit the implementations of every SDL platform.

 ## Impact on existing code

 SDL Core impact is very low as most of the specification is reverse engineered from it.
-Still following items impact SDL Core:
+Still the following items impact SDL Core:
 1. A further review is required to improve error handling.
 2. Error codes around handshake failed or invalid/expired cert are new and should be used by SDL Core if these errors occur.
 3. A known issue should be resolved in that SDL Core doesn't respond with NAK if the application sends an error frame.

-Compared to Core, more effort is required on the SDL libraries.
+Compared to Core, more effort is required on the SDL app libraries.
 Their implementation is incomplete and contradicting to SDL Core and the protocol.
 For instance the sdl_ios library uses the RPC Payload header instead of a Query Header to send TLS handshake data.
 The structure of these headers don't align in the first byte (RPC Payload 4 bit, Query Header 8 bit).

 The mobile libraries need to add the Security Query and the Binary Query Header and serialize SDL protocol frames using this query.
-It is recommended to add a new class called SDLProtocolSecurity to all libraries which implements this security specification.
-This is only a recommendation and decisions to implementation details are to be made by the code donator and the project maintainer.
+It is recommended to add a new class called `SDLProtocolSecurity` to all libraries which implement this security specification.
+This is only a recommendation and decisions to implementation details are to be made by the code donator and the SDLC Project Maintainer.

 ## Alternatives considered